-The Reverend Canon Fred Krieger has degrees in Greek (language, literature, philosophy) and theology.
-He married Janet in 1960 with whom he shares three children and three grandchildren.
+The Reverend Canon Fred Krieger has degrees in Greek (literature, language, philosophy) and theology.
+He married Janet in 1960.
+They have three children and four grandchildren.
 He was ordained deacon and priest in the Episcopal Church in 1963 and came to Canada in 1966 for graduate studies at Trinity College, Toronto.
-He then moved on to King’s College, Halifax in 1970, to teach in the faculty of divinity, and then to the Atlantic School of Theology upon its formation where he taught systematic and historical theology.
-Fred served as registrar and dean until 2001.
-He is an honorary canon, an honorary assistant and a member of the choir at the cathedral.
-He served as priest at Grace Church, Cincinnati, Ohio, as honorary assistant at a number of churches, and Executive Secretary of Synod in the Dioces of Nova Scotia and P.E.I., as well as exercising ordained ministry during his years at the Atlantic School of Theology.
+He taught theology at the University of King’s College, Halifax (1970 - 1971) and then at Atlantic School of Theology upon its formation where he served, by times, as registrar and academic dean, retiring in 2001.
+He is an honorary canon of the cathedral and an honorary assistant, and served as Executive Secretary of Synod for the Diocese.

 The Rev. Canon John Smith

 The Rev. Canon John Smith was born in rural southern New Brunswick.
 He received a B.Sc. and M.Sc. in Geology from UNB and an M.A. from Harvard.
 Fr.
 John is a second vocation priest after having a successful career in industry and as Chief Geologist and Assist.
 Deputy Minister in NB.
 John came to Nova Scotia in 1973 as Deputy Minister of Mines and later was President of Novaco Ltd. He entered AST and was ordained Deacon in 1985 and ministered in the Parishes of Port Dufferin and St. Mark's, Halifax.
 He served as Executive Secretary of Synod, Assistant to the Bishop, and Acting Director of Administration and Finance for the Diocese.
 After retirement in 1997 he conducted interim ministries at St. James, Armdale, Pictou, Ecum Secum, Bible Hill, Hubbards, and Newport/Walton.
 A life long learner he received a M.Div. from AST in 2015.
 Interests include hiking, painting, writing poetry and social justice issues.
 His wife Alison died in 1984 and he has two sons and three grandsons.
 He now lives in downtown Halifax with partner Greg.